The Polar Ice Museum

 Students

-Research and Design:
+Research and Production:

 Rishitha Achari, Human-Centered Computing student, Information Systems Department

-Data Science: Tobi Williams, Undergraduate Student, Computer Science and Electrical Engineering; Data Science Fellow in the College of Engineering and Information Technology (COEIT)
+Tobi Williams, Undergraduate Student, Computer Science and Electrical Engineering; Data Science Fellow in the College of Engineering and Information Technology (COEIT)